 Hi!
 I'm Kimberly.

-Hi!
-I’m Kimberly.
 I’m a Career Mindset Coach, personal growth blogger, and host of The Money In Integrity Podcast.
-I help ambitious women overcome self-doubt and perfectionism to meaningfully make money and achieve their dream career.
-Feeling lost on your career and don’t know where to start?
+I help high-achiever women overcome self-doubt and perfectionism to truly live up to their career potential.
+Tired of getting in your own way?
+Lost and don’t know where to start?
 You are in the right place!

 Working with Kim has truly been transformational.
 I truly felt heard and understood after every coaching session.
 She has helped me see my strengths and the value I bring to work and as a spouse and mother.” – 1:1 Coaching Client

 For years, I scoured the internet for career resources to try to find the perfect resume template, the perfect interview answers, and how to beat the elusive ATS (Applicant Tracking System) because I truly believed that would be the answer to achieving my dream job.

 I read all the blogs, took in all the advice, and would pore over my resume to make sure it said the ‘perfect” thing.
 And it did work….to an extent.
 I could land the job, but I could never break out of entry level roles.
 Most of my titles were followed by the word “assistant.”
 I’ve always been ambitious, a quick learner, and a hard worker, but I had trouble getting promoted.

 After sharing my experience and working with clients, I found that this is not uncommon.
 Career advice is great, but only if you have the correct mindset to take in and apply it.
 There’s no point in having the perfect resume if you have an unfulfilling career.